ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 Sweat glands allow evaporation cooling (more effective with less body hair) which can be dangerous losing many vitamins and water.
 Also have vasodilation (capillaries widen to allow more blood flow and thereby lose more heat to the environment)

+plasticity: ability to respond physiologically to environment (no change in genotype) adaptability is a positive form of plasticity acclimatisation is a short-term adaptibility

+adaptation is genetic change

+a phenotype change from plasticity would be growing up in high altitude (larger lungs, broader chest)

 Bergemann (more mass, colder), Allen (longer trunk, colder)

+responses to heat:
+radiation: heat flow in EM
+convection: to air molecules
+conduction: physical contact
+evaporation: water to vapour

-To generate heat, increase metabolic rate (break down nutrients to generate energy, therefore heat) Vasoconstriction reduces blood flow, thereby retaining heat
+To generate heat, increase metabolic rate (break down nutrients to generate energy, therefore heat) Vasoconstriction reduces blood flow, thereby retaining heat (could also shiver)

 At higher altitudes oxygen is less plentiful which can cause hypoxia